Better Training of GFlowNets with Local Credit and Incomplete Trajectories: Proposed Method

-We can also start from a given per-transition energy function ${\cal E}(s\rightarrow s')$ and apply the above to define a per-state energy function.
-As a first motivating example, we consider a Set-GFN~\citep{bengio2021foundations}, where a state corresponds to a set of elements, a transition corresponds to inserting a new element in the current set, and an energy term is associated with each element in $s$.
+\paragraph{Purely additive energies.} We can start from a given per-transition energy function ${\cal E}(s\rightarrow s')$ and apply the above to define a per-state energy function.
+For example, this applies to the construction of a set whose log-reward is a sum of terms depending on its elements (cf.~the Set-GFN construction in \citet{bengio2021foundations}, where a state corresponds to a set of elements, a transition corresponds to inserting a new element in the current set, and an energy term is associated with each element in $s$).
+Another scenario is the sampling of posteriors over latent variables with compositional structure \citep{gfn-em}, where our proposed methodology is applied to parse trees under probabilistic context-free grammars.

-A second motivating example is the case where all states belong to the same space (e.g., a vector space or a space of structured objects that can be processed by a neural network) and the energy can be calculated for any state $s$.
-In that case, we can think of the trajectory as gradually improving the state (e.g., typically decreasing the energy), as an MCMC would, except that the trajectory lengths are bounded: a special terminating action from $s$ indicates that ${\cal E}(s)$ can be used to reward the trajectory (this is unlike in MCMC where the desired distribution is only obtained asymptotically).
+\paragraph{State spaces extending the target space.} A second motivating example is the case where all states belong to the same space (e.g., a vector space or a space of structured objects that can be processed by a neural network) and the energy can be calculated for any state $s$ using the same function that is applied in the computation of the reward for terminal states $x$.
+In this case, the energy $\mathcal{E}(s\rightarrow s')$ measures the stepwise marginal improvement in the log-reward.
+Note that this formulation applies even if $s$ and $s'$ are not complete objects from which termination is allowed, as long as an extension of the reward function to nonterminal states can be evaluated (e.g., the molecule generation domain as studied in Section~\ref{sec:mol}).